FlyExclusive, Solairus, Airshare, Nicholas Air gain on Top 135/91K operators list

 Analyzing the latest data from Argus TraqPak from the first six months of 2021, there is no change in ranking the four largest private jet providers.

-NetJets remains in the top spot, following by Directional Aviation’s Flexjet, Wheels Up, and operators in which Vista Global holds a minority stake – XOJET, Red Wing, and Talon Air.
+NetJets remains in the top spot, followed by Directional Aviation’s Flexjet, Wheels Up, and operators in which Vista Global holds a minority stake – XOJET, Red Wing, and Talon Air.

 Related: - Charter/Fractional flying increases share of private flights to record levels - 2020 Top Part 135/91k Fractional and Charter Operators - 25 Biggest Private Jet Charter Operators (Part 135) ranked for 2020 - Top 25 Busiest Private Jet Airports for 2020 - 2020 Most Popular Private Jets by Category - 2020 Private Jet Flights by State, Region, and Quarter - PRIVATE AVIATION DEAL BOOK - Catalog of Mergers, Acquisitions, Launches, IPOs, Capital Raises, and Bankruptcies by Business Aviation Operators

 Fast-growing FlyExclusive, including its Gulfstream operator Sky Night, jumps from the 8th spot on our final 2020 list to the 5th spot.
 Jet Linx moves from 5th to 6th.
 PlaneSense drops from 6th to 7th.
 Solairus moves from 10th to 9th.
 Jet Edge, with Jet Select flight hours, moves from 9th to 8th, the ranking previously held by Mountain Aviation, now part of Wheels Up Experience.
 Airshare breaks into the top 10.